BestTimesToVisit.com Logo

 money

 While US dollars are widely accepted, especially in tourist areas, it's smart to carry some Honduran Lempiras (HNL) for smaller purchases and local markets.
-ATMs are common in cities and larger towns, but always have some cash on hand for remote areas or smaller vendors who might not have card facilities.
+ATMs are common in cities and larger towns, but always have some cash on hand for remote areas or smaller vendors who might not have card machines.

 transport